Norfolk & Norwich Open Studios 2019 will run from Saturday 25 May - Sunday 9 June.

 Studios are FREE to visit and visitors don't need to book in advance, unless they are a large group.

-Norfolk & Norwich Open Studios is managed by Norfolk & Norwich Festival in partnership with Norfolk artists.
+Norfolk & Norwich Open Studios is run by Norfolk & Norwich Festival as one of its initiatives.
+The Festival manages Norfolk & Norwich Open Studios in partnership with Norfolk artists and makers.
 It is distinct from the annual Norfolk & Norwich Festival which takes place in May each year.

 For two weeks in May/June each year Norfolk & Norwich Open Studios celebrates the county's artists and their achievements, when they open their doors to the public to exhibit, sell and talk about their work.